 Coming up: 5-day WFR Course in Costa Rica

-Join Boreal River for a week long Wilderness First Responder (WFR) course and paddling adventure on the Pacuare River in Costa Rica.
-Starting on February 19th 2017.
+Join Boreal River for a week long Wilderness First Responder (WFR) course and experience the Costa Rican rainforest.
+Starting on February 24th, 2019.

 Combine training with travel in the tropics

-The 5-day WFR format lets you prepare for the course at your leisure prior to the trip.
-This way we can spend more time on simulations and hands on skill building.
-The week is an action-packed adventure where you’ll gain skills, confidence and certification.
+The 5-day WFR format lets you prepare for the course at your pace prior to the trip.
+This way we can spend more time on simulations and hands-on skill building.

-Later in the week, after 3 course days at and around camp, you’ll raft the next section of the river.
+At the end of the week after 5 course days at and around camp, you’ll raft out through the next section of the river.
 Your group will pass through the deep and spectacular ‘Huacas’ and ‘Dos Montanas’ canyons paddling rapids and drifting by pounding waterfalls that spray wind and mist and by untouched rainforest buzzing with surrounding sounds.
-The descent on this day includes medical simulations along the way, allowing students to put knowledge and skills to practice in a remarkable wilderness setting.

 Lodgings and the Jungle Classroom